Buying a ticket

 Can I have a drink or a meal at the Walrave tavern & restaurant?

-It is best to contact Walrave, since they run the tavern/restaurant independently.
+The Walrave tavern-restaurant is open.
+Information and reservations: it is best to contact Walrave, since they run the tavern/restaurant independently.
 Their phone number is: +32 (0)59 30 62 44, or send an email to [email protected]

 Can I picnic in the park?